Claude Montefiore: Teachings and positions

+Despite leaving the seminary, Montefiore continued to provide spiritual lessons and occasionally provide sermons in a lay capacity.

+In 1886, he was asked by the board of the Hibbert Trust to prepare a course of lectures to be delivered in 1892, the results of which would be collectively titled "The Origin of Religion as Illustrated by the Ancient Hebrews."
+This lecture series was followed by the publication of a sermon series co-authored with Israel Abrahams in 1894.
+Montefiore and Abrahams would go on to co-found The Jewish Quarterly Review, an academic journal dedicated to scholarship on Jewish studies which is still published four times a year by the University of Pennsylvania Press.

 Among Jewish religious leaders, Montefiore was unusual for the time and energy he devoted to the study of Christianity.
-He provoked considerable controversy for what was perceived by many to be an overly sympathetic attitude towards Jesus and Paul of Tarsus.
-Inter alia, he wrote a two-volume commentary on the Synoptic gospels in the early part of the twentieth century, What A Jew Thinks about Jesus, published in 1935, and Judaism and St. Paul (1914).
+He provoked considerable controversy for, what many perceived to be, an overly sympathetic attitude towards Jesus and Paul of Tarsus.
+Among other things, he wrote a two-volume commentary on the Synoptic Gospels in the early part of the twentieth century, What A Jew Thinks about Jesus, published in 1935, and Judaism and St. Paul (1914).

-He assisted Rev. Simeon Singer in preparing the standard Anglo-Jewish prayer book.
-This was acknowledged in the original preface, but his name was removed from the preface of the second edition.

 Montefiore was one of the leading authorities on questions of education.
 Montefiore was mainly instrumental in enabling Jewish pupil teachers at elementary schools to enjoy the advantages of training in classes held for the purpose at the universities.

 Montefiore showed great sympathy with all liberal tendencies in Jewish religious movements in London and was president of the Jewish Religious Union.
-He was president of the Jewish Historical Society of England in 1899–1900.
+He was also president of the World Union for Progressive Judaism from 1926 until his death.

 He ranked as one of the leading philanthropists in the Anglo-Jewish community and held office in various important bodies.

-Group involvement

-As a revered scholar, philanthropist and spiritual authority, Claude Montefiore belongs to that important group of learned laymen who have sought to revolutionise Judaism.
-He was a founder of British Liberal Judaism at the turn of the 20th century, considered to be the most original Anglo-Jewish religious thinker of his day, and still remains a highly controversial figure.
-Montefiore infuriated his enemies and often alienated his supporters with his radical agenda in which he applied the findings of historical and literary analysis to the Jewish scriptures, attempted to radically systemise rabbinic thought, and by his desire to learn from and re-express aspects of Christian theology.
-The extent to which he incorporated the teachings of Jesus and Paul into his own ethical and theological musings makes him unique among Jewish reformers.
-In his dealings with Christians and Christian thought, he can also be regarded as a forerunner to those who would later fully partake in Jewish-Christian dialogue.
+Montefiore's scholarly legacy has long been considered controversial by religious scholars and theologians, particularly in light of his dedicated interest in what would become known as Christian–Jewish reconciliation.

+Collections

+The Montefiore Family Papers were initially deposited in the Montefiore Museum in Judith Lady Montefiore College, Ramsgate, Kent.
+In 1961 the Montefiore Endowment deposited the papers of Montefiore Family at the Mocatta Library of University College London.
+The archive spans 24 volumes and 515 items.
+The papers comprise correspondence, account books, and a private appointment diary.
+Also included are many testimonials and centenary tributes to Montefiore thanking him for his generosity; these have been digitised.